Visiting Eaton Park

 There is an accessible toilet with a radar key in the rotunda.
 Toilets at the pitch and putt are not accessible to wheelchair users.

 Parking is free for blue badge holders.
-There are 5 dedicated spaces in the West car park (beside the pitch and putt) and three in the East car park (next to the rose garden).
+You are free to park anywhere but there are also 5 dedicated spaces in the West car park (beside the pitch and putt) and three in the East car park (next to the rose garden).

 The Crazy Golf and Putting Green have got ramped access.
 The play area has a special needs swing seat.